May 23: This interview segment I filmed with

 Oct 19: Did quite a few media interviews this month on topics ranging from the Austrian political landscape to the impact of US withdrawal from Northern Syria on the refugee crisis.

-Oct 19: Developing a digital storytelling project enabling young people globally to design learning modules on important topics.
-Emphasis on SDGs and youth of a refugee background.
+Oct 19: Developing a digital storytelling project enabling global youth to design eLearning modules.
+Emphasis is on youth of a refugee background and on preventing extremism.

 Sept 19: A pleasure to speak about the humanitarian implications of Artificial Intelligence at an OSCE conference focused on HR topics.